 (Air Conditioning): Press this button to turn the air conditioning (A/C) compressor on and off.
-The snowflake symbol will appear on the display when the A/C is on and will turn off when the air conditioning is off.
+The snowflake symbol will appear on the display when the A/C is on.

 Pressing this button when the outside temperature is too cool for air conditioning to be effective will make the snowflake symbol flash three times and then turn off to let you know that the air conditioning mode is not available.
 If the air conditioning is on and the outside temperature drops below a temperature which is too cool for air conditioning to be effective, the snowflake symbol will turn off to let you know that the air conditioning mode has been canceled.